-□ - Permittee is not authorized to land apply biosolids.
-Sludge/biosolids are removed by contract hauler.
+☑ - Permittee is not authorized to land apply biosolids.
+Sludge/biosolids are hauled to another treatment facility.

 COMPLIANCE AND ENFORCEMENT:

 Enforcement is the action taken by the Water Protection Program (WPP) to bring an entity into compliance with the Missouri Clean Water Law, its implementing regulations, and/or any terms and conditions of an operating permit.
 The primary purpose of the enforcement activity in the WPP is to resolve violations and return the entity to compliance.